Pizza989/audio_engine/README.md

     TASK: make the timeline store Clips instead of events. these will have a start and an end and the timeline can therefore correctly generate events to schedule playing any part of the clip

+OPTIONS:
+  CLEAN
+  * rewrite dsp-chain with the audio crate instead of dasp
+  * write an alternative to the audio crate using dasp instead of audio_core for basic types and traits

+  DIRTY
+  * interop between dsp-chain and audio using as_slice